Skip to main content

 dapagliflozin

-Farxiga, the brand name for dapagliflozin, is used together with a nutritious diet and exercise plan to lower blood sugar levels in people 10 years and older with Type 2 diabetes.
-It can also help lower the risk of serious complications, hospitalization, and death in certain adults with heart failure or chronic kidney disease (CKD).
-Farxiga (dapagliflozin) belongs to the drug class called sodium-glucose cotransporter 2 (SGLT2) inhibitors.
-It's taken by mouth once a day.
-Some side effects include yeast infections, urinating more often, and weight loss.
+Farxiga (dapagliflozin) is a medication that helps lower blood sugar in people 10 years and older with Type 2 diabetes.
+It works best for diabetes when used with a nutritious diet and exercise.
+Farxiga (dapagliflozin) can also help lower the risk of serious complications, hospital stays, and death in certain adults with heart failure or chronic kidney disease (CKD).
+This medication belongs to the drug class called sodium-glucose cotransporter 2 (SGLT2) inhibitors.
+It comes as a tablet that's taken by mouth once a day.
+Side effects include yeast infections and urinating more often.
+Some people might also notice some weight loss.

 basics-icon